ManojJiSharma/gpl2/docs/src/stake-pool.md

-This means that stake pool managers and stakers must be comfortable with creating and delegating stakes, which are more advanced operations than sending and receiving SPL tokens and GEMA.
+This means that stake pool managers and stakers must be comfortable with creating and delegating stakes, which are more advanced operations than sending and receiving GPL tokens and GEMA.
 Additional information on stake operations are available at:

 - https://docs.gemachain.com/cli/delegate-stake